panzerdp/dmitripavlutin.com/content/posts/077-javascripr-scope-gotchas/index.md

 Let's take a closer look at `p = p + 1`.

 First, a variable `p` is defined.
-Then JavaScript tries to evaluate the default value expression `p + 1`, but the binding `p` is already created but not yet initialized.
+Then JavaScript tries to evaluate the default value expression `p + 1`, but the binding `p` is already created but not yet initialized (the variable `let p = 1` of the outer scope is not accessed).
 Thus an error is thrown that `p` is accessed before initialization.

 ### The fix